Why he decided to go into research

 CLOSE UP...

-What you studied: Bachelor's degree in Physical Science
+What he studied: Bachelor's degree in Physical Science

 A dream to fulfil: To learn to ski